ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The output is a `BatchEvaluationResult`: a map from column index to a vector of `optional<EvaluatedTerm>`, with one entry per row in the batch.
 A `nullopt` entry means the variable was unbound for that row.

-The LRU cache is owned by `TableWithRangeEvaluator` and passed into `evaluateBatch`, so it persists across batches within the same `TableWithRange`, allowing cache hits even when the same `ValueId` recurs across batch boundaries.
+The `IdCache` is owned by `TableWithRangeEvaluator` and passed into `evaluateBatch`, so it persists across batches within the same `TableWithRange`, allowing cache hits even when the same `ValueId` recurs across batch boundaries.

 ---